Bosa, Sardinia: 13 Absolutely Great Things To Do

 And the museums

 Bosa has a couple of good museums you may want to visit.
 I am pointing out their opening times but do make sure to double check that they are open if you are visiting in the winter months.
-You may want to call these numbers for more information +39 785 374 258 or +39 348 154 4724.
-There should always be someone able to speak at least some basic English.

 The best one if by far Museo Casa Deriu, located in a 19th century building and with a collection of local crafts.
 Each floor focuses on a different historical period.